 You may find that your child is acting differently during this time.
-Their behaviours could be turning poorly because of depressed or worrying thoughts.
+Their behaviour could be poor because of anxiety and worry.

-You should be using positive discipline techniques.
-While this kind of parenting is preferred anyways, it is especially useful during the coronavirus pandemic.
+Exercise positive discipline techniques.
+While this kind of parenting is preferred, it is especially useful during the coronavirus pandemic.

 As your child adjusts, you may find that certain discipline techniques work better than others.
 You may also notice that those discipline techniques you've used before no longer work.
 For example, grounding your child may be more difficult.